activecm/ipfix-rita/README.md

 that uses timestamps relative to the system initilization time and not Unix timestamps.
 This is a known issue and we are working on a solution to support more IPFix versions.
 If this error persists, Active Countermeasures recommends switching to Netflow v9 or v5.

+### Log Rotation Error
+In some instances it has been discovered that some flow logs will report flow start and end times in UTC+00:00 which means if you don't live in the UTC+00:00 timezone you may see logs in MongoDB from a future date or not rotating when you expect them to.
+Until a fix is implemented, Active Countermeasures asks you to be aware of the issue.